Johnnymedhane/odin-recipes/README.md

 # odin-recipes
-this project is just to build your HTML chops!
+this project is just to build simple HTML